 Begg Shoes Size Conversion Table

-This our reference table used Begg Shoes stores.
+This is our reference table used by Begg Shoes stores.
 Scroll down to see the Birkenstock version and you’ll notice nearly a whole size difference between our conversion and that of Birkenstock.

 Birkenstocks Own Size Conversion Chart